 We are pleased to announce our new Indigenous Camera Trainee Bursary.
 Please see here for more information and requirements of eligibility.

 Future Trainee Program

-Applicants will be shortlisted for interviews and further shortlisted through the interview process for enrollment in the program.
-There is a participant fee for the trainee onboarding portion of the Camera Trainee Program upon acceptance.
-Successful applicants will be notified of this amount after the interview period.
+There is a one-time $50 fee for all applicants.
+Applicants will then be shortlisted through the interview process for enrolment in the program.
+Once accepted, there is a participant fee for the trainee onboarding portion of the program.
+Successful applicants will be notified of the Camera Trainee Program cost after the interview period.